IronMind Block: Rules & World Records

 |Elizabeth Horne||September 11, 2016||27.9 kg (61.5 lb.)|

-1) The IronMind Blockbuster Pinch Grip Block must be an authentic current-model IronMind Enterprises, Inc. Block; it cannot have been modified or tampered with in any way.
+1) The IronMind Block must be an authentic current-model IronMind Enterprises Block; it cannot have been modified or tampered with in any way.
+The Block must be wiped clean before each attempt.

-2) Ordinary chalk (magnesium carbonate) may be used on the lifting hand, but nothing else is permitted (tacky, for example, is specifically disallowed).
+2) Ordinary chalk (magnesium carbonate) may be used on the lifting hand, but nothing else is permitted (liquid chalk, for example, is specifically disallowed).

 4) The lifter grabs the Block in approximately its center and lifts with the Block remaining approximately parallel to the ground.
-A thumbless grip is not permitted..
+A thumbless grip is not permitted.
+Other than incidental contact, the hand or Block must not touch the body before the lift is completed—dragging the hand or Block up the leg is cause for an immediate "No lift."

-5) The lifter must stand up straight; once standing straight the lifter waits for a down signal from the referee before returning the weight to the ground.
-Contact must be maintained by the lifter's hand and the Block until the weight is resting on the floor.
-The referee then indicates if the lift was accepted.
+5) The lifter must fully straighten up (back erect, legs and hips locked out); once standing straight, the lifter must maintain control of the lift for 1 second before getting a down signal from the referee, and must then return the weight to the ground.
+Contact must be maintained between the lifter's hand and the Block until the weight is resting on the floor.
+The referee then indicates whether the lift was passed or not.

 6) In contest situations, the lifter is given 1 minute to complete the lift after his/her name is called; during that minute, there is no limit to how many times the lifter may try to complete the lift.